-Federal Marijuana Law V. New Jersey Marijuana Law
+Federal Marijuana Law V. NJ Marijuana Law

 Marijuana, a psychoactive drug derived from the cannabis sativa plant, is classified as a Schedule I controlled substance under federal law.
 This means it is strictly regulated by federal authorities.
 However, in recent years, many states have deviated from the federal prohibition and implemented their own laws allowing for certain marijuana-related activities.